balena-io-experimental/balena-sound/docs/01-getting-started.md

 This is the traditional and more advanced approach for deploying applications to balena powered devices.
 Installing and setting up the balena CLI is definitely more involved than using the `Deploy with balena` button but it allows for more flexibility and customization when choosing what and when to deploy.

-For example, if you don't plan on using the Spotify integration you can edit the `docker-compose.yml` file and remove the Spotify service before deploying the application.
+For example, if you don't plan on using the Spotify integration, you can edit the `docker-compose.yml` file and remove the Spotify service before deploying the application.

 ### Provision your device